splunk/observability-workshop/content/en/tko/session-5/docs/deploy-apache.md

               url: http://php-apache.default.svc.cluster.local/server-status?auto
 ```

-## 2. Observation Rules in the Opetelemetry config
+## 2. Observation Rules in the OpenTelemetry config

 The above file contains an observation rule for Apache using the OTel receiver_creator
 This receiver can instantiate other receivers at runtime based on whether observed endpoints match a configured rule.